 Notes

-- Some recipes suggest adding cream of tartar or white wine vinegar.
-This is to help prevent the formation of sugar crystals.
-You can use either.
-But watch the quantities – my recipe calls for 1 tbsp of vinegar or ¼ tsp cream of tartar – quite a difference
+- Pay attention to the quantities of cream of tartar and white wine vinegar: This recipe calls for 1 tbsp of vinegar or ¼ tsp cream of tartar - quite a difference.

-- I recommend lining your baking tins with baking parchment.
-Although some recipes suggest greasing the baking tin and pouring the toffee in, I have had mixed results.
-Lining the tin with parchment removes the risk that the toffee will weld itself to the tin and refuse to come out
+- Line your baking tins with baking parchment: Although some recipes suggest greasing the baking tin and pouring the toffee in, I have had mixed results.
+Lining the tin with parchment removes the risk that the toffee will weld itself to the tin and refuse to come out.

-- If you are making the lollipops ensure you use silicon molds that can tolerate the high temperature of the cooked toffee.
-Do not use metal molds – remember, toffee can weld itself to metal.
-And no amount of teasing or bashing will shift these lollipops out.
-How do I know? …..
-24 hours of soaking my pops out of metal molds #kitchenfails
+- Do not use metal molds if making bonfire toffee lollipops: Toffee welds itself to metal and no amount of teasing or bashing will shift these lollipops out.
+How do I know?
+The voice of experience and 24 hours of soaking my pops out of metal molds.

 Wow!
 Thanks so much for this.
 The recipe's so clear and all your hints and tips are invaluable.
 Treacle toffee is my mum's favourite so I thought I'd try making some for her birthday.
 However, although I've made other sweets, I'd never tried making toffee, probably because, personally, I'm not really a fan.
 I searched around the web for a recipe and yours was the clearest and most comprehensive.
 I made it yesterday and it's AMAZING!
 Safe to say, I'm now a treacle toffee convert.
 Thanks so much!